NamesCode/ddnsh/README.md

 Firstly, you will have to find your domains [zone id](https://developers.cloudflare.com/fundamentals/setup/find-account-and-zone-ids/).
 Secondly you're going to need an [API token](https://dash.cloudflare.com/profile/api-tokens).
-Lastly, you can specify if you want records to proxy through Cloudflare.
-By default, it will however you disable this through `DDNSH_CF_PROXY=false`.

 I recommend you use the Zone DNS template for the token.
 The token will need to have Zone DNS editing access.